roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-03 ****** byJust_Plain_Bob© Prom was a blast.
+Prom was a blast.
 My mom, God bless her, had made me take dance lessons when I was in the seventh and eighth grades and I spent the evening dancing with the three best looking and sexiest women there.
 If you had told me that a month earlier that Tasha and Pauline would someday sit at the same table and smile and talk to each other I would have laughed at you and suggested that you be committed.
 But it did happen.

  When Tasha and I arrived Gail and Tom were sitting with Pauline and her guy who had flown in from Tulsa so he could be her prom date.
 Even though I fully intended to sit there with them I was surprised when Tasha pulled me toward the table.